-Students were clear in their feedback that the discussions with their peers and instructor were the most valuable aspect of Educational Leadership Simulations.
-“The most useful part of the scenarios is the conversations and thought process that goes with them” one students said.
+Students were clear in their feedback that the discussions with their peers and instructor were the most valuable aspect of educational leadership simulations.
+“The most useful part of the scenarios is the conversations and thought process that goes with them,” one student said.
 Another commented, “The group discussions are the best part.”
-Students really seemed to value the feedback from their peers even though it might have challenged their own thinking at times and been contrary to their own thought process.
-One student said, “These (education simulations) were very thought provoking and made for great conversations” when reacting about the conversations during class regarding the simulations.
+Students seemed to value the feedback from their peers even though it might have challenged their own thinking at times and was contrary to their own thought process.
+One student reported, “These (educational simulations) were very thought provoking and made for great conversations.”
 Another added, “I was fully engaged and also a little shocked at times.
 It was hard to believe that educators, parents, community members acted the way they did in some of the sims.”
-This was a good reality check for future school leaders who could not believe that principals had to deal with difficult teachers, staff dress issues, disruptive teachers among other things as school leaders.
-Further data complimented other comments in this theme suggesting, “These simulations were great experiences that were actually engaging and could definitely happen to any of us individually or as an entire district.” and “I think this was a great way to learn and have discussions with my peers.”
-Based on the overwhelming data from participants, they valued the highly engaging discussions the simulations caused.
+This was a reality check for future school leaders who could not believe that principals had to deal with difficult teachers, staff dress issues, disruptive teachers, and many other complex issues.
+Further data complimented other comments in this theme suggesting, “These simulations were great experiences that were actually engaging and could definitely happen to any of us individually or as an entire district.”
+Yet another student echoed, “I think this was a great way to learn and have discussions with my peers.”
+Based on the overwhelming data from participants, they valued the highly engaging discussions created by the simulations and the facilitators.

-Discussions stimulated critical thinking
+Discussions Stimulated Critical Thinking

-Another theme that emerged from the data was around critical thinking.
-Participants felt the simulations made them think deeper about how they would actually handle situations as the school leader and forced them to negotiate the consequences of their choices.
-Once student said, ‘I loved the mental process of going through these scenarios and the situations that could arise are the benefits.”
-This was supported by another comment that stated, “The simulations presented a good perspective on broad topics that have many underlying pieces.”
-And another, “The simulations were a great way to get in depth conversations started.
+A second theme that emerged from the data was centered around critical thinking.
+Participants felt that the simulations required them think deeper about how they would actually handle situations as the school leader and forced them to negotiate the consequences of their choices.
+Once student commented, “I loved the mental process of going through these scenarios and the situations that could arise are the benefits.”
+This was supported by another participant that stated, “The simulations presented a good perspective on broad topics that have many underlying pieces.”
+Yet another enthusiastically echoed, “The simulations were a great way to get in depth conversations started.
 Very thought provoking.
 It was great to think about what I would do in these specific situations!”

-Not only did the simulations make students think deeply and critically about the decisions necessary but the simulations also helped participants identify gaps in their preparedness as school leaders.
+Not only did the simulations force students think deeply and critically about the decisions required, but the simulations also helped participants identify gaps in their preparedness as school leaders.
 Many students commented on this idea saying, “The simulations helped me figure out where I need to spend my time preparing for the future.”
-And “The Ed Sims showed me that I have still have much to learn when it comes to knowing policies at the district, state, national level.”
+Another stated, “The Ed Sims showed me that I have still have much to learn when it comes to knowing policies at the district, state, national level.”
 Clearly, students were challenged to think critically about the simulations at hand but also their own preparedness as a school leader.
-Understanding ones gaps in learning is an important benefit from simulations highlight by participants.
-Because students realize their gaps in learning they could then address strategies to learn these lacking concepts and skills.
-This will make them a better school leader when given the opportunity to lead.
+Understanding one’s gaps in learning is an important benefit from simulations highlighted by participants.
+Because students realized their gaps in learning they could then address strategies to learn these lacking concepts and skills.
+This will assist them to be a better school leader when given the opportunity to lead.

-Simulations helped to realize different perspectives
+Simulations Helped to Realize Different Perspectives